jlpteaching/comparch/modules/gem5/_posts/2000-05-01-assignment4.md

 make mm-block-kj-native
 ```

-Before running your worklods on real hardware, answer the following questions in your report.
+Before running your workloads on real hardware, answer the following questions in your report.

 1. What is the L1/L2/L3 size of the processor you're running on? (`lscpu` or `/proc/cpuinfo` and Google should help)
-2. Can you use the information about the cache sizes to predict the best performing block scheme and size?
+2. Can you use the information about the cache sizes to predict the best-performing block scheme and size?

 When running on native hardware, I recommend using `matrix_size` of at least as big as 256.
 After running the workloads on real hardware answer the following question in your report.

 3. Which blocking scheme and size exhibited the best performance?
-Is this the same as on gem5?
 Why or why not?
+4. Is this the same as on gem5?
+Why or why not?

 ## Submission

 As mentioned before, you are allowed to submit your assignments in **pairs** and in **PDF** format.
-You should submit your report on [gradescope](https://www.gradescope.com/courses/487868).
+You should submit your report on [gradescope](https://www.gradescope.com/courses/692537/assignments/4129340).
 In your report answer the questions presented in , [Analysis and simulation: Step I](#step-i-working-set-sizes), [Analysis and simulation: Step II](#step-ii-simulation-and-performance-comparison), [Analysis and simulation: Step III](#step-iii-finding-an-optimal-setup), and [Analysis and simulation: Step IV](#step-iv-running-on-native-hardware).

 Use clear reasoning and visualization to drive your conclusions.